up to ₹46,800 easily

-Mid-cap funds are a class of equity mutual funds that invest mostly in the equity-linked securities of companies whose market capitalisation lies in the range of Rs 500 crore and Rs 10,000 crore.
+Mid cap funds are a class of equity mutual funds that invest mostly in the equity-linked securities of companies whose market capitalisation lies in the range of Rs 5,000 crore and Rs 20,000 crore.
 Mid-cap funds have the potential to provide higher returns as compared to large-cap funds as the growth potential of the underlying companies is on the higher side.

-The following table shows the top large-cap funds as per the past 3-year and 5-year returns:
+The following table shows the top mid-cap funds as per the past 3-year and 5-year returns:

 Investors looking at options to accumulate wealth faster by willing to take some risk can invest in mid-cap funds.
-Mid-cap companies are capable of providing higher returns while being volatile on the stock index.
+Mid-cap companies are capable of providing higher returns but they are riskier than large-cap funds.
 Investors who are ready to face volatility of these stocks in expectations of excellent returns may invest in these funds.

-The mid-cap funds carry the same set of risks that any other equity fund comes with.
-The fund is exposed to market risk, concentration risk, interest rate risk, liquidity risk, and credit risk.
-However, this fund is less risky than small-cap and sector funds but riskier than large-cap or blue-chip funds.
-This risk can be mitigated to a great extent by investing via an SIP for a long period.
+The mid cap funds carry the same set of risks that any other equity fund comes with.
+The fund is exposed to market risk and business risk.
+However, this fund is less risky than small cap and sector funds but riskier than large-cap or blue-chip funds.
+This risk can be mitigated to a great extent by staying invested for a long period.

-Though mid-cap funds perform very well in bull runs, their value may go down when the market sentiment is dropping.
-Also in the case of high-quality stocks, mid-cap funds are not appropriate since they have a higher risk factor involved.
+Though mid cap funds perform very well in bull runs, their value may go down when the market sentiment is dropping.
 Mid-cap stocks can be affected by the liquidity constraints due to their smaller capital base, i.e. the number of shares offered by the company.
-Since the underlying shares are characterised by lower market capitalisation and limited liquidity, these funds tend to follow cycles of bullish and bearish.
-This is based on the mirroring of the stock indices in general.